 Let me explain.
 Have you heard the term “evidence-based medicine” before?
 Well, I could write a long, nauseatingly boring essay on the central tenets of evidence-based medicine but I’ll spare you and just give you the basics.
-As a result of numerous factors including, managed care, litigation, legislation and a bunch of other issues that don’t have to do with you, doctors have been “forced” to adopt treatment protocols as opposed to being able to treat you based on their intuition and what their experience has taught them.
+As a result of numerous factors including, managed care, litigation, legislation and a plethora of other issues that don’t have to do with you, doctors have been “forced” to adopt treatment protocols as opposed to being able to treat you based on their intuition and what their experience has taught them.

-As a result of John’s inexorable slide towards “the bottom”, it’s much easier for rehab and addiction centers to anticipate what type of treatment John is going to need when he arrives at a treatment center.
-The “Data” says that John will need 30 days in-patient treatment in a rehab facility, complete sobriety for the rest of his life and some type of cognitive or psycho-therapy to prevent relapse.
-By and large, most of the “Johns” that enter rehab need similar treatment…evidence-based treatment.
+As a result of John’s inexorable slide towards “the bottom,” it’s much easier for rehab and addiction centers to determine what type of treatment John is going to need when he is admitted.
+In fact, his treatment is predetermined.
+The “data” says that John will need 30-90 days in-patient treatment in a rehab facility, complete sobriety for the rest of his life and some type of cognitive or psycho-therapy to prevent relapse.
+By and large, most of the patients that enter rehab receive the same treatment protocol…evidence-based treatment.
 So what makes opiate addicts so tough?

 Opiate dependency has a much wider spectrum of severity relative to other addictive substances.
 Some could simply be physically dependent as a result of being prescribed meds after knee surgery.
 If they take opiate pain medications as prescribed for more than a month, they can easily become physically dependent but not addicted.
 On the other end of the spectrum, you could have a heroin addict who shoots up 10 times a day and lives under a bridge.
 At this moment, both have only one treatment option for detox and the painful withdrawal symptoms that will surely manifest themselves when/if either one of them stops taking opiates.